White House plays cleanup on Trump's Sessions tweet, grocery store claim

 WASHINGTON — Cleanup in aisle POTUS.

-In a rare briefing with White House reporters Tuesday — there were just three in July, lasting a total of less than an hour — White House Press Secretary Sarah Sanders tried to tamp down growing brushfires over the president's call for Attorney General Jeff Sessions to end special counsel Robert Mueller's Russia probe and his claim at a Monday political rally in Tampa that customers have to show a photo ID to buy groceries.
+In a rare briefing with White House reporters on Wednesday — there were just three in July, lasting a total of less than an hour — White House Press Secretary Sarah Sanders tried to tamp down growing brushfires over the president's call for Attorney General Jeff Sessions to end special counsel Robert Mueller's Russia probe and his claim at a Tuesday political rally in Tampa that customers have to show a photo ID to buy groceries.

 Sanders defended Trump's public lobbying of the nation's top law enforcement official on an investigation that has yielded prosecutions of Trump campaign and White House officials.